Joy Bauer’s Food Cures: Foods That Heal

 Joy Bauer’s Food Cures will appeal to readers who enjoy learning about how food choices can assist in the prevention and management of specific health conditions.

-It includes nutritional and lifestyle advice as well as detailed meal plans designed to improve a variety of health concerns.
+It includes nutritional and lifestyle advice and detailed meal plans designed to improve a variety of health concerns.

 By Mizpah Matus B.Hlth.Sc(Hons)